mkubik/HRTCloudDemo.github.io/_labs/005-port-app-to-bx.markdown

   instances: 1
 </pre>
 <br/><br/>
 This is a fairly simple manifest that should work for you as well.
-If you need want to check for more options please see https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html.
+If you need want to check for more options please see [https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).

 This is a fairly simple manifest that should work for you as well.
-If you need want to check for more options please see the [documentation] (https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
+If you need want to check for more options please see the [documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).

 ## Deploy